docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.md

 OpenGL -> CUDA: Map the OpenGL buffer into CUDA with cuGraphicsMapResources, get the mapped address with cuGraphicsResourceGetMappedPointer, copy from the mapped address to CUDA with cuMemcpyDtoDAsync, unmap with cuGraphicsUnmapResources.

+!!! note
-Note that on the Mac there is no real OpenGL/CUDA interoperability, and these calls will go through system memory.
+    On the Mac there is no real OpenGL/CUDA interoperability, and these calls will go through system memory.

 ---